 \subsection{Tasks and Datasets}

-For the two CT-based tasks, we trained a unified SAM model using the combination of three CT datasets: DeepLesion, NIH-Lymph Node (NIH-LN), and an in-house chest CT dataset (ChestCT).
+For the CT-based tasks, we train a unified SAM model using the combination of three CT datasets: DeepLesion, NIH-Lymph Node (NIH-LN), and an in-house chest CT dataset (ChestCT).
 DeepLesion~\cite{Yan2018DeepLesion, Yan2018graph} is a large CT dataset with 20K sub-volumes covering the whole body.
 It contains a variety of contrast phases, reconstruction protocols, and pathology.
 NIH-LN~\cite{NIH_LN_dataset} includes 176 chest-abdomen-pelvis CT scans.
 ChestCT contains 94 patients, each with a contrast-enhanced (CE) and a non-contrast (NC) scan that are pre-aligned.
-When training SAM, no labels from the three datasets were used.
-We followed the official data split for DeepLesion, while used all images in NIH-LN for training.
-For ChestCT, we randomly split the patients to 65 training, 11 validation, and 18 testing.
+When training SAM, no labels from the three datasets are used.
+We follow the official data split for DeepLesion, while use all images in NIH-LN for training.
+For ChestCT, we randomly split the patients to 65 training, 10 validation, and 19 testing.

 {\bf 3D landmark detection} is tested using ChestCT, which contains manual annotations of 35 organs for each patient.
 We calculated 19 landmarks to evaluate SAM, such as the top of left lung, the bifurcation of trachea, etc. To detect landmarks in the one-shot setting, we need to select a template image from the training set.
-The sample whose landmarks are closest to the average normalized landmarks was chosen as the template~\cite{Wang2020LTNet}.
-More details about the template selection and landmarks are in the supplementary material.
+The sample whose landmarks are closest to the average normalized landmarks is chosen as the template~\cite{Wang2020LTNet}.

 {\bf 2D landmark detection} is conducted on X-rays following the settings in~\cite{Li2020landmark}.
-The hand and pelvic models were trained separately.
+The hand and pelvic models are trained separately.
 The hand X-ray dataset contains 378 images for training and 93 for testing.
-Images were taken in different hand poses with resolutions in $\sim 1500\times 2000$.
-30 landmarks were manually labeled in each image.
-The pelvic X-rays were taken of each patient's pelvic bone with resolutions of $\sim 2500\times 2000$.
-800 images were used for training and 200 for testing.
-The template images were chosen in the same way as in ChestCT.
+The images resolutions are in $\sim 1500\times 2000$.
+30 landmarks are manually labeled in each image.
+The pelvic X-rays are taken on each patient's pelvic bone with resolutions of $\sim 2500\times 2000$.
+800 images are used for training and 200 for testing.
+The template images are chosen in the same way as in ChestCT.
 In both hand and pelvic X-rays, there are high structural and appearance variations, caused by various poses and pathologies .
 Landmarks in X-rays are useful in bone age estimation, arthritis diagnosis, etc.